nanfeng1101/Seq2Seq/README.md

 # Seq2Seq
-seq2seq for chatbot and translate using theano, tensorflow and pytorch.
+seq2seq model for chatbot and translate using theano, tensorflow and pytorch.

 # Requirement
 numpy